Need a little more info to get you started?

 Where does the money go?

-Since 2015, Below the Belt has raised over $2 million for cancer research.
+Since 2015, Below the Belt has raised over $2 million for below the belt cancer research.

 All of the major milestones in controlling cancer worldwide have come through clinical trials, but we still have a long way to go to help every person affected, at risk or diagnosed with this disease.